Rhinoceros: Luxury’s Fragile Frontier

 Magazzino Gallery, Palazzo Contarini Polignac

 This exhibition brings together, for the first time, the works of two artists working on opposite sides of the world, but both concerned about issues of fragility and identity in relation to their own personal and wider worlds and that of the rhinoceros.
-Their sculptural works will be framed against the background of a unique ‘demand reduction’ marketing campaign which targets the consumption of rhino horn.
-Curated by Catherine Kovesi, a selection of works by Gigi Bon, Shih Li-Jen, and Lynn Johnson will be exhibited in the Magazzino Gallery, Palazzo Contarini Polignac from 24 November until 21 December 2018.
+Their sculptural works will be framed against the background of a unique ‘demand reduction’ marketing campaign which targets the consumption of rhino horn; and enter into conversation with a series of poems which reflect on themes of fragility, the rhino and Venice.
+Curated by Catherine Kovesi, a selection of works by Gigi Bon, Shih Li-Jen, Lynn Johnson, and Ronna Bloom will be exhibited in the Magazzino Gallery, Palazzo Contarini Polignac from 24 November until 21 December 2018.

 To enter the Studio d’Arte ‘Mirabilia’ of Venetian Gigi Bon is to be introduced to a world of sculptures, prints, and objects of wonder in the tradition of the sixteenth-century wunderkamer or Cabinet of Curiosities.
 But more than this, it is an entrée into the mind and active working studio of an artist who has a unique vision, developed over more than twenty-five years, of the profound links between her own identity, that of the city of Venice, and the predicament of the rhinoceros.
 Her artistic oeuvre and in particular her bronze sculptures and sizeable silken scarves, incorporate elements of the precious, the rare, the fantastical, and the whimsical.
 And all play with these themes of self, Venice, and the rhinoceros.